khulnasoft/integrations-core/spark/README.md

 ### Spark on AWS EMR

-To receive metrics for Spark on AWS EMR, [use bootstrap actions][12] to install the [Datadog Agent][13]:
+To receive metrics for Spark on AWS EMR, [use bootstrap actions][12] to install the [Khulnasoft Agent][13]:

 For Agent v5, create the `/etc/dd-agent/conf.d/spark.yaml` configuration file with the [proper values on each EMR node][14].

-For Agent v6/7, create the `/etc/datadog-agent/conf.d/spark.d/conf.yaml` configuration file with the [proper values on each EMR node][14].
+For Agent v6/7, create the `/etc/khulnasoft-agent/conf.d/spark.d/conf.yaml` configuration file with the [proper values on each EMR node][14].

 ### Successful check but no metrics are collected